fredcallaway/graphs-in-space/writing/nunotes.md

 # TODO
+- similarity should be multiplciation of FTP and BTP not addition
+- make score function more similar for the two parses
+    - maybe using the `within` chunkinesses only helped because it increased the power of the geometric mean sqrt. we should just use utterance len.

 - keep all most recently closed chunks in memory, learn at every level

 - try to improve NGram models